London to turn derelict docklands site into shop-free 'mall'

-LONDON London's mayoral office has agreed to redevelop a 50-acre derelict plot near the London City airport into a district packed with retailers but no traditional shops.
+LONDON London's mayoral office has agreed to redevelop a 50-acre derelict plot near City Airport into a district packed with retailers but no traditional shops.

 The Silvertown Quays scheme, which will be built by British developers Chelsfield Properties and First Base, will house so-called "brand pavilions" that are more interactive exhibitions than shops and try to tap into a growing trend to buy online.